zencart/documentation/content/user/admin_pages/catalog/salemaker.md

 - The sale may be on one or more categories or the entire store
 - The sale may have a start date, a stop date, both or neither
-- The sale may only apply to products in a specfic price range if desired
+- The sale may only apply to products in a specific price range if desired
 - The sale deduction may be expressed as a percent, dollar off or final price
 - The sale may respond in different ways to products which are already on special